robtweed/qewd-hit-platform/docs/running.md

 ## Install Docker

-The QEWD HIT Platform uses Docker Containers for all its moving parts, so, if your server does not already have Docker installed, you'll need to install it.
+The QEWD HIT Platform uses Docker Containers for all its moving parts, so, if your server or Raspberry Pi does not already have Docker installed, you'll need to install it.

-To install Docker on most Linux platforms, you can do this:
+To install Docker on most Linux platforms or a Raspberry Pi, you can do this:

         curl -sSL https://get.docker.com | sh